Vertebral artery revascularization

 Both surgical and endoluminal approaches are options for treating vertebral artery pathology, with the choice between the two often determined by the anatomic location of the lesion.
 Clinicians must carefully balance the risks of surgery versus the limitations of endoluminal intervention before proceeding.
 Open techniques for revascularization of the vertebral artery have proven clinical durability and acceptable surgical morbidity in experienced hands.
 Endovascular techniques, which have gained momentum over the past decade, are clinically feasible but have yet to deliver on durability benchmarks set by open surgical revascularization.
 As such, vertebral artery stenting should be reserved for select centers with high-volume experience that have established acceptable outcomes in both clinical success and safety.

-The indications for, evaluation and preparation of, and methods of vertebral artery revascularization are reviewed here.
+The indications, evaluation and preparation, and methods of vertebral artery revascularization are reviewed here.

 The vertebral arteries most commonly originate from the subclavian arteries.
 They originate directly from the aortic arch in 3 to 5 percent of individuals .
 The vertebral arteries are commonly asymmetric in diameter and it is not uncommon for one vertebral artery to be atretic, a finding that is slightly more common on the left than the right .
 In some patients, an atretic vertebral artery can perfuse an isolated ipsilateral posterior inferior cerebellar artery.